 Booter arguments, similar to boot-args but for boot.efi.
-Accepts a set of arguments, which are hexadecimal 64-bit values with or without 0x prefix primarily for logging control:
+Accepts a set of arguments, which are hexadecimal 64-bit values with or without 0x.
+At different stages boot.efi will request different debugging (logging) modes (e.g. after ExitBootServices it will only print to serial).
+Several booter arguments control whether these requests will succeed.
+The list of known requests is covered below: